 After being admitted you have to find a place to live in Leeuwarden.
 A place you can call home.
 The good news is that you will find relatively easy a suiting accommodation in Leeuwarden.
 Students often rent a room in a shared house or an apartment with other students.
 Not your style?
 Then you might want to opt for a one-bedroom or studio apartment.
 Real estate agents or private landlords advertise their rooms on different platforms.
+Please note: for first-year GRL students, student housing is provided by UCF.

 How to find a student room, studio or apartment in Leeuwarden

 There are several platforms which publish vacant rooms, apartments, studio’s in Leeuwarden.
 Some of these are free to join, others ask a registration fee or a monthly fee.
-Student Stay is our partnering agency and helds accommodation available for UG/Campus Fryslan students.
-Their locations are closely located to the Campus.
-From the 15th of April you can apply for accommodation for the September semester.

 You can also check Facebook where you will find several pages and groups like: